Willow-Zero/ZSCAUTDLP/README.md

 To add an event, use the event adding tool with `m`, keeping care to enter information accurately. it will be added to the calendar.

-To add a task, use the task adding tool with `y` (currently not implimented), and it wil be added to teh task list.
+To add a task, use the task adding tool with `y`, and it wil be added to the task list.